Carlisle United F.C.: 1986–2005: Doldrums

-In June 1999, Michael Knighton resigned as Chairman and put his shareholding in CUFC Holdings Ltd up for sale.
-The forthcoming 1999-00 season produced yet another poor performance on the field of play.
-Despite one million pounds spent on players' wages and the club retaining one of the largest playing squads in the bottom two divisions, the club narrowly escaped relegation to the conference on goal difference.
-Carlisle lost their final game of the season 1-0 to Brighton but were kept up by Chester City's defeat at the hands of Peterborough United.
-Chester City lost their league status, relegated to be replaced by Conference Champions Kidderminster.
-Carlisle’s Team Coach, Neil Cooper had already left by early January and both replacement, Paul Baker and manager Martin Wilkinson followed suit by the end of the season.
+In June 1999, Michael Knighton resigned as chairman and put his shareholding in CUFC Holdings Ltd up for sale.
+The forthcoming 1999–2000 season produced yet another poor performance on the field of play.
+Despite £1m spent on players' wages and the club retaining one of the largest playing squads in the bottom two divisions, the club narrowly escaped relegation to the conference on goal difference.
+Carlisle lost their final game of the season 1–0 to Brighton but were kept up by Chester City's defeat at the hands of Peterborough United.
+Chester City lost their league status, relegated to be replaced by Conference champions Kidderminster.
+Carlisle's coach, Neil Cooper had already left by early January and both replacement, Paul Baker and manager Martin Wilkinson followed suit by the end of the season.